Inspiring Neighbourhoods Grant

 - has not received a previous Inspiring Neighbourhoods Grant in the same calendar year

-- project must occur within City of Calgary limits and be geographically defined within a neighbourhood
+- occur within City of Calgary limits and be geographically defined within a neighbourhood

-- project must demonstrate inclusivity with diverse neighbourhood participation encouraged
+- demonstrate inclusivity with diverse neighbourhood participation encouraged

-- project must be completed within one year upon receiving funding
+- be completed within one year of receipt of the approval letter

 Preference will be given to projects that: